Leapmotor C10: Europe

 The C10 is the first Leapmotor model alongside the T03 to enter the European market through the Leapmotor International joint venture in October 2024.
 It will be sold through existing Stellantis brands' dealership networks, initially in Belgium, France, Germany, Greece, Italy, Luxemburg, Malta, the Netherlands, Portugal, Romania, Spain, Switzerland, and the UK.
 It was initially available with only the BEV version, consisting of a 69.9 kWh battery pack and 218 PS motor, allowing for 420. km of range on the WLTP cycle.
 It is equipped with a 6.6 kW onboard AC charger, allowing it to charge from 30-80% in 6.1 hours, or 30 minutes with a DC fast charger.

 In January 2025, the EREV version was launched in Europe at the Brussels Motor Show, with deliveries expected to begin later that year in March.
 It uses the same motor, but has a 1.5-litre petrol generator providing 950. km of range on the WLTP cycle.

 An all-wheel-drive version was introduced at Auto Zürich 2025.
 The all-wheel-drive version produces 446 kW and uses an 81.9 kWh battery pack, however the range has not been announced.
 The C10's DC fast-charging enables the battery to recharge from 30% to 80% in just 22 minutes.

 Malaysia

 The C10 was first previewed in Malaysia in September 2024, before it was launched in Malaysia on 16 October 2024 as the first Leapmotor model to enter the Malaysian market.
-It is available in the sole Design variant powered by the 69.9 kWh battery pack.
+Initially, it was available in the sole Design variant powered by the 69.9 kWh battery pack.

+In February 2026, the Plus variant equipped with a larger 81.9 kWh battery pack was introduced and it is also available with the Night Edition styling package.

+In July 2026, the C10 became locally assembled in Gurun, Kedah as the first Leapmotor model to be assembled at the Stellantis Gurun Plant.
+The CKD model is available with the same variants from the CBU model.